 Initial testing of the chemical seems promising, and you are now at the stage of drug development where you need to determine the optimal amount of the chemical in terms of effectiveness and toxicity for the most common patient profile, in preparation for clinical trials.
-To do this, you will need to run a drug delivery experiment by monitoring cultured (living and growing) cells as they are exposed to varying concentrations of the chemical.
+To do this, you will need to run a drug delivery experiment by monitoring cultured (living and growing) cells as they are exposed to varying gradients of the chemical in varying durations.

-To achieve this benefit, you will need to design a microfluidic device (system of interest) containing the pathogenic (disease-causing) bacteria, with the following function:
+To achieve this benefit, you will need to design a microfluidic device (a system) with the following function:

-Input: a concentration of chemical (0 [buffer] and 100% [chemical]) from one or more input systems, in unlimited amounts.
+Input: two concentrations: 0% (buffer) and 100% (all chemical), from one or more input systems.
 In this particular case, an input system is a syringe.
+You may use unlimited amounts of either concentration.